SME Financing Ultimate Guide -

-When Should I Apply For SME Financing?
+When To Apply For SME Financing?

 There is an old adage:

-Therefore, it is always a good practice to plan ahead and start initiating your SME loan applications when your company is in its best financial shape.
+Therefore, it is always a good practice to plan ahead and start initiating your loan applications when your company is in its best financial shape.

-Where can I apply for SME financing?
+Where to apply for SME financing?

-Aside from the three local banks DBS, UOB and OCBC SME loan, there are many foreign banks active in SME financing in Singapore include:
+Aside from the three local banks DBS, UOB and OCBC, many foreign banks active in SME financing in Singapore include:

-Interest rates, financing quantum and terms might differ across these banks as well.
-It would therefore be prudent to compare all bank products as widely as possible.
+Interest rates, financing quantum and terms differ across these banks as well.
+It would be prudent to compare all bank products as widely as possible.